mrdominguez/cloudera-manager-cli/README.md

 Cluster actions
 - All `/clusters/{clusterName}/commands/{commandName}` endpoints that don't require *Request Body*.

-For a complete list of commands, go to https://cloudera.github.io/cm_api/ and click on **Full API Docs > REST**.
+For a complete list of commands, go to https://cloudera.github.io/cm_api/ and click on *Full API Docs*.

 ## Cluster/Service/Role Output